dragon-dune/dragon-dune/docs/README.md

     -   Goblin mercenaries may not be hired in any territory where the dragon marker is present.
-    -   Payments made by the Goblins are half price, rounded up, and are
+    -   Payments made by the Goblins (and their ally) are half price,
+    -   rounded up.
-    -   paid to the bank.
+    -   The Goblin's payment is made to the bank.
     -   The Orcs may not hire mercenaries.
 Instead, they my raise armies in Orcish territories (16, 16• , 17, 18, 1, 1★, 2, & 2s) at no cost.
     -   If the Orcs are allied with the Goblins then they may hire goblin